 First, let’s clarify the definition of the term.
-If you use jargon, you are employing a vocabulary or terminology that has developed for a particular professional, technical, or subcultural niche that’s arcane and sometimes impenetrable to people outside that specialized context.
+Jargon is vocabulary or terminology used by a particular professional, technical, or cultural group that’s hard to understand for people outside of the group.

-Sometimes, people who work all day within a career or focused activity niche where they speak the jargon with colleagues can forget that most other people are not familiar with their specialized terms.
-We often hear of legal jargon and the jargon of computer technicians, but we may also hear the jargon of people working in auto repair or people who play video games intensively.
+Sometimes, people who work in a career where they speak jargon with colleagues all day can forget that most other people are not familiar with their specialized terms.
+This is true of the legal, IT, and automotive industries, among others, and even video gaming cultures.

 At best, jargon risks confusing the audience through wordiness or the use of obscure terms.
 At worst, it completely defeats the intent of the writer to communicate with clarity.

-Therefore, you should generally avoid using jargon unless you define the words for your readers who may not understand them.
-As a writer, be sure to know the audience you’re trying to reach and become familiar with its linguistic niche.
-Then, write to that audience in a language that it will have no trouble interpreting.
+Therefore, you should generally avoid using jargon unless you define the words for readers who may not understand them.
+As a writer, be sure to know the audience you’re trying to reach and get familiar with its language.
+Then, write to that audience in such a way that it will have no trouble interpreting.